Cross Cultural Communication at Work

 Another example where cultural differences can cause problems in business is more personal in nature.
 Some French and Indian cultures do not wear deodorant.
 For employees sharing close space, this can lead to uncomfortable confrontations and unpleasant working conditions, regardless of understanding “why” the deodorant is not used.
 An employee that prefers a more “natural” body odor working as a receptionist or in a customer service or sales position in the United States will likely be thought of as a poor representative of the business.
 Fear that their cultural difference may give a negative impression to clients and customers could ultimately threaten their job.

-See also The 10 Benefits of Cross Cultural Training
+See also A Defense of Cultural Intelligence

 While cultural differences and diversity can cause problems in the work place, there are ways around these differences to mitigate the damage that may be caused.
 The first and most obvious is education.
 In a diverse workplace, I would recommend that an annual training on cultural differences be established.
 This training should cover not only all cultures represented in the workforce, but others that are prevalent in the local community.
 One recommendation is to allow volunteers within the organization prepare some of the material to present about their own culture.
 This not only ensures that differences important to the individuals are specifically addressed, but also allows coworkers to appreciate each other on a personal level.
 Such an education would benefit not only the majority represented in the organization, but the cultural minority could benefit from the knowledge of what is considered socially-acceptable in their environment.
 A great suggestion used at Ricoh Electronics, as mentioned by Sangeeta Gupta, is to highlight different ethnic cultures during holiday celebrations (Gupta, 2008).
 In a particularly rich and diverse office, it might not be unreasonable to find ways to incorporate and highlight different cultures throughout the year at corporate functions.
 Could the annual picnic consist of food from various cultures and music from a few others?